christerso/greenbone-case-study/README.md

 - Device lifecycle management (active/inactive/returned status)
 I am sure there are plenty more things to do like: audit logging for all device assignments etc...

+By the way, the notification service README has an inconsistency: https://github.com/greenbone/exercise-admin-notification It mentions /api/notification in the description but the actual endpoint is /api/notify.

 Thank you for the opportunity to do the test.
 I hope you find the code and documentation clear and easy to follow.
 Looking forward to your feedback!